kt287felix/excel-invoice-analytics/README.md

 ## 🚀 About Me

 I'm **Felix Onyango**, a Data Analytics enthusiast based in Mombasa, Kenya 🇰🇪, passionate about turning raw data into clear, actionable insights.

-📬 Connect with me on [LinkedIn](https://www.linkedin.com) | ⭐ Star this repo if you found it helpful!
+⭐ Star this repo if you found it helpful!

 ---